Azio Corghi

 Azio Corghi (9 March 1937 – 17 November 2022) was an Italian composer, academic teacher and musicologist.
 He composed mostly operas and chamber music.
 His operas are often based on literature, especially in collaboration with José Saramago as librettist.
 His first opera, Gargantua, was premiered at the Teatro Regio in Turin in 1984, his second opera, Blimunda, was first performed at La Scala in Milan in the 1989/90 season, and his third opera, Divara – aqua e sangue, was premiered in 1993 at the Theater Münster, Germany.
 He taught composition at the Accademia Nazionale di Santa Cecilia in Rome, among other academies.
 In 2005, he was awarded the Order of Merit of the Italian Republic.

 Life and career

 Born in Cirié, in the Province of Turin, on 9 March 1937, Corghi was interested in both painting and music.
 His first instrument was an accordion.
-From 1956, he studied the piano at the Giuseppe Verdi Conservatory of Turin with Mario Zanfi.
+From 1956, he studied the piano at the Turin Conservatory with Mario Zanfi.
 After graduation in 1962, he moved to the Milan Conservatory, where he studied composition with Bruno Bettinelli, choral music with Amerigo Bortone, conducting with Antonino Votto, and polyphonic vocal composition with Guido Farina.
 Corghi's orchestral composition Intavolature, performed at La Fenice in Venice, won the Ricordi composition competition of 1967.